 - Pass a personal interview by NYIT-COM faculty.

-- Receive a favorable Composite Letter of Recommendation from the SUNY-NP Prehealth Advisor.
+- Receive a favorable Composite Letter of Recommendation from the SUNY-NP BS/DO director.

-You must finish all of the required pre-requisite courses for NYIT-COM and take the MCAT before the fall of your third year here at New Paltz.
+You must finish all of the required pre-requisite courses for NYIT-COM and take the MCAT and submit your application to AACOMAS before the Fall of your third year here at New Paltz.
 It is most important that you prepare for the MCAT during the spring semester of your second year.
-In addition to the traditional areas of Biology and Physical Sciences (Chemistry and Physics), the new MCAT (2015) will be testing in the areas of Biochemistry, Psychology, Sociology and Humanities.
-In addition, since you must finish all required courses in your major as well as ALL of your general education requirements within three years, you have few options beyond those described below.
+In addition to the traditional areas of Biology and Physical Sciences (Chemistry and Physics), the new MCAT (2015) tests in the areas of Biochemistry, Statistical Inference, Psychology, Sociology and Humanities.
+Note that you must finish all core courses in your major as well as ALL of your general education requirements within three years (before you go to medical school).